Kuurianse/SimpleRestaurantMenuManagementApplication/README.md

   - Improve user experience using **JavaFX** or **Swing**.
 - **Reporting Features**
   - Generate reports such as total revenue and the number of sold menu items.

----

-## **Contribution**
-Contributions are welcome!
-To contribute:
-1. Fork this repository.
-2. Create a new branch for your feature or fix.
-3. Submit a pull request with a description of the changes you made.

----

-## **License**
-This project is licensed under the **MIT License**.
-See the `LICENSE` file for details.

----

-## **Author**
-**Surya Saddam Saputra**
-Informatics Engineering Student, BINUS University

----

-This README is now professional and ready for your GitHub project! 🚀